 Basque burnt cheesecake is a popular dessert originally developed by the restaurant La Viña in San Sebastián in the Basque region of Spain.
 It’s likely gained popularity for two reasons: (1) it’s absolutely delicious and (2) it breaks all of the rules of a traditional cheesecake.

 Chef Santiago Rivera, the creator of this creamy cheesecake, shared his recipe publicly.
 While it features just a few simple ingredients, a lot comes down to technique and knowing your oven.
+Serve this cheesecake with a glass of sherry, as is traditional, a nice cup of espresso, or French hot chocolate.

-- Visually, the cheesecake has a burnished caramelized top, a self-formed crust if you will.
+- Visually, the cheesecake has a burnished caramelized top, a self-formed crust, if you will.

 - Texturally, it has a luxuriously smooth interior.
 The center of the cake has an oozing, brie-like texture.
-As you move from the center of the cake outward, the texture becomes firmer, while still remaining creamy.
+As you move from the center of the cake outward, the texture becomes firmer, while remaining creamy.

 - Flavorwise, it’s light and slightly tangy from the cream cheese, and the outer “crust” has a caramelized taste.

-Traditional Method vs. Mini Cheesecake
+Traditional vs. Mini Cheesecake

-A traditional basque cheesecake is made in a 9-inch or 10-inch springform pan with a height of about 3 inches.
-Because of its height and volume of batter, it typically requires closer to an hour of baking at a temperature between 400°F and 450°F. For example, when I developed a large pumpkin basque cheesecake, I found it took between 45 and 55 minutes at 425°F.
+A traditional Basque cheesecake is made in a 9-inch or 10-inch springform pan with a height of about 3 inches.
+Because of its height and the volume of batter, it typically requires about an hour of baking at 400°F to 450°F.

-The benefit of making the full-sized cheesecake is that a larger height to width ratio leads to more uneven heat distribution.
 With a basque cheesecake, this is ideal because the outside cooks more quickly (leading to a burnt top), while the inside takes longer to cook through (leading to a creamy center).

 How to Achieve The Perfect Texture

-With a mini cheesecake in a 6-inch x 2-inch cake pan, you're dealing with significantly less batter and a shorter cake that bakes very quickly.
+With a mini cheesecake in a 6-inch x 2-inch cake pan, you’re dealing with significantly less batter and a shorter cake that bakes very quickly.
+And, because it has a smaller height (2 inches tall) to width (6 inches) ratio, it’s likely to cook more evenly.

-And, because it has a smaller height (2 inches tall) to width (6-inches) ratio, it's likely to cook more evenly.
-As a result, I developed the following techniques to promote faster browning of the exterior without overcooking the middle.
+As a result, I tested the following techniques to promote faster browning of the exterior without overcooking the middle:

 - Drizzle heavy cream on top.
 Just before baking, I like to drizzle a teaspoon or two of heavy cream all over the top to encourage even more browning.